REAN-Foundation/rean-health-guru-app/docs/release_docs/REAN_Platform_Deployment_Workflows.md

 #### Android Build App
 The Android Build App job performs the following steps:
 - Utilizes [upload-artifact@v2](https://github.com/marketplace/actions/upload-a-build-artifact) for artifact upload.
-- Sets up the Android app development environment, configuring Flutter and Fastlane.
+- Set up the Android app development environment, configuring Flutter and Fastlane.
 - Retrieves AWS credentials and environment files, imports build dependencies, and builds the Android APK for the development flavor.
-- Uploads the generated artifacts for further use.
+- Upload the generated artifacts for further use.

 #### Android Publish App Internally
 The Android Publish App Internally job performs the following steps:
 - Sets up Fastlane, publishes the app to Firebase, and conducts app distribution and testing.
-- For smoke testing, publishes the app to TestProject.io.
+- For smoke testing, publish the app to TestProject.io.
 - Uploads the app with specific parameters based on the branch name (different from 'develop') for smoke testing and regression.

 #### iOS Build App
 The iOS Build App job performs the following steps:
 - Utilizes [upload-artifact@v2](https://github.com/marketplace/actions/upload-a-build-artifact) for artifact upload.
 - Sets up necessary tools like Fastlane and Flutter.
-- Builds the iOS app using Flutter, signs the build with Fastlane for the 'dev' flavor and release mode.
+- Builds the iOS app using Flutter, and signs the build with Fastlane for the 'dev' flavor and release mode.
 - Uploads the artifacts for further use.

 #### iOS Publish App Internally